nephantes/debrowser_bioconductor_release/README.md

 	Regions/Genes/Isoforms with total count (across all samples) below this value will be filtered out

+# Saving the State

+After the file upload is complete and a pair of conditions are selected, "Save Selection!" button should appear on the sidebar on the left.
+If you click this button, you will be able to name your save and access it later with the name you choose.
+There are certain limitations on the naming, but you will be given an error message to make the necessary correction as it is based on bookmarking functionality of Shiny.

+Your new save will appear as a clickable link under "New Save:" and as you make more saves, those will be available under "History:" after refreshing the page.
+Only the last 20 saves will appear for better user interface, so it is advisable to delete the unused saves by clicking "X" icon.

+## Google Login

+If you start up the shiny server using startDEBrowser(), you will automatically be logged in as 'local'.
+However, if you use the runApp() command to start the server, you'll be asked to log in using a Google account.
+This is to ensure the past saves correspond to the right person.
+You can log in using any Google account, and then give permission to the DEBrowser to log in for the first time.

+Once you are done using DEBrowser, you can either choose to stay logged in for your next use or sign out to stop access to your account.
+In order to sign out, click on the gear icon on the top right corner and then click on "Sign Out".
+If you want to start over from the beginning while staying logged in, you can click on "Refresh" to go back to the beginning.
+You will still be able to access your save history when you sign out or refresh.

 #Analyzing the Results

 After clicking on the 'Submit!' button, DESeq2 will analyze your comparisons